What amateur golfer doesn’t want to gain more rotation in their golf swing?

 The resistance band used in this exercise is called a Gary Cook Band or FMT Band.
 These are great bands for golf conditioning exercises.

 Each has their own uses in golf conditioning exercises.

 Add More Strength and Stability

-The last exercise in this article to eliminate UCS and gain more rotation in your golf swing is called Trap Pull Down.
+The last exercise in this article to help you eliminate UCS and gain more rotation in your golf swing is called Trap Pull Down.

-A good golf swing needs shoulder stability and these exercises help you control your arm movements.
+A good golf swing needs shoulder stability and these exercises help you gain control your arm movements.

 Gain More Rotation and Distance